through Global Volunteerism

 1. Fostering Creativity

-In many of the countries where Learning Enterprises programs operate, the predominate method of learning a new language is still rote memorization.
+In many of the countries where Learning Enterprises programs operate, the predominant method of learning a new language is still rote memorization.

 Learning happens through creative problem solving and improvisation, for both the teacher and the students.